margo/specification/system-design/margo-overview/software-composition.md

 The term [workload](technical-lexicon.md#workload) applies only to [running software](#3-software-deployment).

-The term [workload artifact](#workload-artifact) applies to the resources available in [packaged software](#1-software-packaging) and [provisioned software](#2-software-provisioning) for the workload to run.
+The term [workload artifact](#workload-artifact) applies to the resources available in [packaged software](#1-software-packaging) and [staged software](#2-software-staging) for the workload to run.

 #### Workload Artifact

 ℹ️ _NOTE_: new term proposal

-The term [workload artifact](#workload-artifact) applies to the resources available in [packaged software](#1-software-packaging) and [provisioned software](#2-software-provisioning) for the workload to run.
+The term [workload artifact](#workload-artifact) applies to the resources available in [packaged software](#1-software-packaging) and [staged software](#2-software-staging) for the workload to run.

 The instantiation of a workload artifact results in a [workload](#workload).

 Workload artifacts might have different shapes depending on the workload type and on which stage is being considered:

 1. Helm v3 as Packaged Software: a [Helm Chart](https://helm.sh/docs/topics/charts/)
-2. Helm v3 as Provisioned software: all container images required by the to-be-started pods.
+2. Helm v3 as Staged software: all container images required by the to-be-started pods.
 3. Compose as Packaged Software: a [Compose Archive](../app-interoperability/application-package-definition.md)
-4. Compose as Provisioned software: a so-called [Compose file](https://github.com/compose-spec/compose-spec/blob/main/spec.md#compose-file) and all the container images required by the to-be-started [services](https://github.com/compose-spec/compose-spec/blob/main/05-services.md).
+4. Compose as Staged software: a so-called [Compose file](https://github.com/compose-spec/compose-spec/blob/main/spec.md#compose-file) and all the container images required by the to-be-started [services](https://github.com/compose-spec/compose-spec/blob/main/05-services.md).

 ## Stages